the-goobers/dragonfly/README.md

 	- sN for signed integer of N bits
 	- fN for float of N bits
 - bool for booleans
-- left oriented asterisk pointer types
+- left-oriented asterisk pointer types
 	- `type* name;`
 	- `u32* ptr;`